savantcare/emr/README.md

 Todo:

+1. complet DB interaction of Cts
-1. Only do for reminders.
+2. Only do for reminders.
 For the unlocked note the amendment icon will not be there.
 Instead of the amendment icon, show row level and card level actions on mouseover.
-2. For appt note of multiple pages there is contnet overflow.
+3. For appt note of multiple pages there is contnet overflow.
 Similar question answered on stackoverflow at: https://stackoverflow.com/questions/39486352/a4-page-like-layout-in-html
-3. Dont show prev and next if it is the first or last note.
+4. Dont show prev and next if it is the first or last note.
-4. Slider value does not change when prev and next inside note is clicked
+5. Slider value does not change when prev and next inside note is clicked
-5. On some prev and next multiple icons on the timeline are becoming green
-6. On page load in the appt slider the unlocked note should be active.
-7. Content assist @vikas
+6. Content assist @vikas

 Asked question on internet: